Returning to work while breastfeeding

 Its a daunting task, for many it’s the first time you have left your baby at all so the emotions are high.
 To add to the pressure, you may need to express to ensure you have enough milk for your baby and to maintain your supply while you’re at work.

-I know with my little one I had to return to work after 16 weeks for a number of reasons but I was very determined to continue my breastfeeding journey.
+I know with my second baby I had to return to work after 16 weeks for a number of reasons but I was very determined to continue my breastfeeding journey.
 It wasn’t easy, pumping at work, maintaining supply, storing the milk, its a juggle!
 Below are my tips to help you make the transition a little easier.

 Preparation is key!
 Build up a milk stash!